 - 2018 New Jersey, $871,030 verdict: An adult female died at the age of 37 due to an undiagnosed aortic dissection while under the care and treatment of the defendants.
 The decedent’s estate claimed that the doctor failed to properly and timely diagnose and treat her conditions, leading to her ultimate death.
 The estate claimed the doctors did not provide the adequate standard of care, deviated from accepted procedures, and failed to refer her to a specialist for evaluation.
 The defendants denied liability.
 The jury determined the defendants to be 100 percent negligent and awarded the estate $871,030 for damages and funeral expenses.

 - 2017, Utah $2,940,250 verdict: This case was filed under the estate of a man who died from an aortic dissection.
 The patient visited a medical clinic, suffering from abdominal pain.
-He was seen by a physician's assistant, who diagnosed him as suffering from constipation.
+He was seen by a physician’s assistant, who diagnosed him as suffering from constipation.
 After a week of continuous pain, the decedent returned to the clinic and met with a different physician.
 He was again misdiagnosed with abdominal pain and constipation.
 Again, no cardiac tests were administered.
 Four days after his second visit to the clinic, the decedent died of aortic dissection.
-The defendant was accused of breaching the standard of care by twice misdiagnosing the decedent and failing to perform cardiac tests, such as a chest X-ray or an EKG, and failing to send him to the E.R., resulting in his death.
+The defendant was accused of breaching the standard of care by twice misdiagnosing the decedent and, failing to perform cardiac tests, such as a chest X-ray or an EKG, and failing to send him to the E.R., resulting in his death.
 The jury awarded $2,940,250 to the decedent’s widow.

 - 2017 Massachusetts, $4,000,000 settlement: In this case, the plaintiff arrived at the emergency room with complaints of sudden left-sided chest pain that extended into her left arm and left side of her jaw.
 She came under the care of the nurse practitioner and the physician.
 The plaintiff had an abnormal EKG.
 At that time, based upon examination and test results, the differential diagnoses included acute myocardial infarction, anxiety, coronary artery disease, chest wall pain, costochondritis, mitral valve prolapse, myocarditis, aortic dissection, unstable angina, pneumonia, pneumothorax, pulmonary embolus, and stable angina.
 No chest CT scan was ordered.
-Hours later after being admitted, the plaintiff became diaphoretic and complained of burning in her legs with no feeling in her feet.
-A CT angiogram taken shortly thereafter showed a complete dissection of the plaintiff's thoracic aorta.
-She was airlifted to a tertiary care facility where she underwent surgery.
+Hours later, after being admitted, the plaintiff became diaphoretic and complained of burning in her legs with no feeling in her feet.
+A CT angiogram taken shortly after that showed a complete dissection of the plaintiff’s thoracic aorta.
+She was airlifted to a tertiary care facility, where she underwent surgery.
 She was deemed to have suffered spinal cord ischemia that resulted in paralysis.
-The plaintiff alleged that the defendants were negligent in failing to act quickly when an aortic dissection was a part of a differential diagnosis.
-As a result of the defendants' negligence, the plaintiff suffered spinal cord ischemia which resulted in the plaintiff's paralysis.
+The plaintiff alleged that the defendants failed to act quickly when an aortic dissection was a part of a differential diagnosis.
+As a result of the defendants’ negligence, the plaintiff suffered spinal cord ischemia, which resulted in the plaintiff’s paralysis.
 The defendants denied the allegations of negligence and contended that there was insufficient time to transfer the patient to another facility.
-The parties agreed to resolve the plaintiff's claim for the sum of $4,000,000.
+The parties agreed to resolve the plaintiff’s claim for the sum of $4,000,000.

 - 2015, Ohio: $275,000 Settlement.
 A woman gets in a car accident and presents at OSU Wexner Medical Center complaining of chest pains following a car crash, home to wait for test results.
 The doctor saw the reports and thought she might be suffering an aortic dissection.
-He could not get reach the woman, and she died.
+He could not reach the woman, and she died.
 The defendants argued causation: she would have died anyway.